ejohansson13/concepts_explained/UNet/UNet.md

 ### Convolution with Multiple Channels

 In our initial convolution example, we explained that our convolutional filter would only contain one kernel.
 This was a simplified example.
-For more complex examples, i.e. when dealing with images with multiple channels, a convolutional filter is a collection of kernels, with a unique kernel for each input channel.
-When increasing the number of channels in an output image through convolution, one filter exists for each output channel.
-Let’s first examine the multi-filter example where we expand the number of output channels, before considering an input image with multiple channels.
+For more complex examples, i.e. when dealing with images with multiple channels, a convolutional filter is a collection of kernels, with one kernel for each input channel.
+When changing the number of channels in an output image through convolution, one filter exists for each output channel.
+Let’s first examine the multi-filter example where we expand the number of output channels, before considering the multi-kernel example for an image input with multiple channels.

-Revisiting our earlier convolution example, we treated a 6x6 matrix as a grayscale image.
+Revisiting our convolution example, we treated a 6x6 matrix as a grayscale image.
 If we want to expand this image to 3 channels, we would have one filter for each output channel we hope to generate.
 Each filter would have one kernel for each channel of our input image.
 Our input image only has one channel, so in this case, we would have one kernel for each convolutional filter.
-We can see the kernels below.
+We can see the filters below.
 <p align="center">
   <img src="/UNet/Images/unet_kernel1.png" width="10%" /> <img src="/UNet/Images/unet_kernel2.png" width="10%" /> <img src="/UNet/Images/unet_kernel3.png" width="10%" />
 </p>